Warning: New England Bears Are Waking Up Hungry for Your Bird Feeders

 As silly as it is, this is likely how a bear feels in New England when they first wake up after their winter hibernation.

-If my own mother and future mother-in-law have taught me anything, it's to stay as far away as possible while someone wakes up.
+If my own mother and mother-in-law have taught me anything, it's to stay as far away as possible while someone wakes up.
 Humans can be hungry and grumpy first thing in the morning.
 Same goes for bears.

 As we approach the time when New England bears come out of hibernation and immediately start to look for food, we all could use a refresher on bear safety.